Posh give more detail on injury picked up by captain Ephron Mason-Clark

 Ferguson said: “He’s felt something in his hamstring, which is quite surprising because he’s a fit boy.
 We’ve not risked anything.

-“I don’t think it has but I’ll check with the doctors but saying that, Ricky has come on and done really well, for 15 minutes he was unplayable.”
+“I don’t think it has, but I’ll check with the doctors.
+To be fair to Ricky he went on and did really well and for 15 minutes he was unplayable.”

 The only notable absentee from Posh’s squad for the match was new signing Ryan De Havilland from Barnet.